acquia/blt/readme/multisite.md

 Start by setting `$site_dir` in each site's settings.php, prior to the `blt.settings.php` include.
 This is necessary for BLT to set a number of configurations correctly, such as your public and private file paths:

     $site_dir = 'example.com';

+You will also need to define your multisites in `blt/project.yml` by creating a `multisite.name` variable.
+This allows BLT to run setup and deployment tasks for each site in the codebase.

+    multisite:
+      name:
+        - default
+        - example.com

 Ensure that your new project has `$settings['install_profile']` set, or Drupal core will attempt (unsuccessfully) to write it to disk!